 2. It’s OK to Make Mistakes

 When I created one of my first layouts, I wrote up the title banner and I was so proud of the way it looked.
 Then I realized, yep, I definitely wrote the wrong year… in pen.
 It felt like my new beautiful crisp notebook had turned into a scratch notebook.
-I was only a few pages in, I didn’t want to give up now, so I decided to move forward.
+I was only a few pages in and I didn’t want to give up now.
 Instead I used that page as my practice, sketch page and moved forward.

 A few layouts later, I made another mistake, but it was halfway down the page this time.
 I didn’t want to abandon the page, so I told myself that I needed to accept the imperfections and move forward.
 Sometimes even trying to spin the mistakes into another flourish or sketch helps, but also, just calling them out and laughing at myself helps too.
 Embrace the mistakes and move on!